jacobrask/bragi/README.md

 Bragi is a media server for UPnP (and in the future DLNA) devices.
 It runs on [Node.js] and is written in CoffeeScript.

+___Bragi is still in a very experimental state.___

 # Install

 First install [Node.js], version 0.4.12 is recommended.
 Bragi relies on [node-upnp-device] which is ___not___ compatible with Node 0.6.x due to some missing UDP features in 0.6.x.
 They are expected to be implemented fairly soon, and then node-upnp-device will be ported to 0.6.x.

+Then clone this repository.
+Bragi will be in npm when it's more functional.

 # Usage